 There are several different brands to choose from.
 Generally, it is better to stick with the most reputable manufacturers, including Vaillant, Worcester Bosch, Baxi, and Ideal.
 There are some important things to think about when choosing a specific model, including the length of the warranty.
 It is always best to do your research to see which brand and model will suit your needs.

 The pipe should be 22mm thick.
 You can check it in your manual.
 Some older models will only have 15mm pipes and could require an upgrade alongside the new boiler.
 The upgrade is necessary because when a pipe is too small it can affect how well the appliance functions.

 When you get new central heating it is wise to have the full system flushed.
 This is prevent existing sludge from damaging your new boiler.
 A new filter may be necessary to prevent sludge from building up in the future.

-It is vital that the pressure is tested before installing a new appliance.
+First of all the pressure must be tested before installing a new appliance.
 A new combi boiler will require a minimum flow rate to operate properly.
 If you don’t meet the requirement you may need to choose a different model.

-How long will new central heating installation take?
+How long will the new central heating installation take?

-As a rough guide it takes anywhere from 6 to 10 hours to fit a new combi boiler in place of the same kind of model.
-If you are converting from system to combi it could take 2-3 days because of the size of the job.
+As a rough guide, it takes anywhere from 6 to 10 hours to fit a new combi boiler in place of the same kind of model.
+If you are converting from system to combi it probably could take 2-3 days because of the size of the job.